opendxl/opendxl-streaming-client-python/doc/sdk/basicconsumeexample.rst

 that the client uses to authenticate itself to the service, ``CHANNEL_USERNAME`` and ``CHANNEL_PASSWORD``.

-The example defines a ``consume_callback`` function which is invoked with the payloads (a list of dictionary objects) extracted from records consumed from the channel.
-The ``consume_callback`` function outputs the contents of the payloads parameter and returns ``True`` to indicate that the channel should continue consuming records.
-Note that if the ``consume_callback`` function were to instead return ``False``, the ``run`` method would stop polling the service for new records and would instead return.
+The example defines a ``process_callback`` function which is invoked with the payloads (a list of dictionary objects) extracted from records consumed from the channel.
+The ``process_callback`` function outputs the contents of the payloads parameter and returns ``True`` to indicate that the channel should continue consuming records.
+Note that if the ``process_callback`` function were to instead return ``False``, the ``run`` method would stop polling the service for new records and would instead return.

-The next step is to call the ``create`` method on the channel.
-This creates a consumer on the consumer service for the consumer group supplied when the channel was first constructed.

-The example calls the ``subscribe`` method in order to subscribe the consumer to a list of topics.

 The final step is to call the ``run`` method.
-The ``run`` method continuously polls the consumer service for available records.
-The payloads from any records which are received from the consumer service are passed in a call to the ``consume_callback`` function.
-Note that if no records are received from a poll attempt, an empty list of payloads is passed into the ``consume_callback`` function.
-The optional ``wait_between_queries`` parameter is specified as ``5`` in order for the consumer service polls to only be made every ``5`` seconds.
+The ``run`` method establishes a consumer instance with the service, subscribes the consumer instance for events delivered to the ``topics`` included in the ``CHANNEL_TOPIC_SUBSCRIPTIONS`` variable, and continuously polls the consumer service for available records.
+The payloads from any records which are received from the consumer service are passed in a call to the ``process_callback`` function.
+Note that if no records are received from a poll attempt, an empty list of payloads is passed into the ``process_callback`` function.

-If a ``ConsumerError`` is raised by the consumer service during processing of the ``run`` method, the ``run`` method call will return.
-This may occur, for example, if the consumer session with the service expires.
-In this case, the code loops back up and calls the ``create`` and ``subscribe`` methods again.
-This logic creates a new consumer for the consumer group and re-establishes subscriptions for the new consumer before continuing to consume records.